 The Sierra Nevada Ally’s board of directors meets quarterly to fulfill its fiduciary responsibilities while acting with care in the best interest of the organization.
 The board’s charge is to remain loyal to the organization’s mission and exercise judgment when providing direction to staff.
-Its standing committees may include diversity & inclusion, editorial, nomination, and finance.
+Its standing committees may include leadership, editorial, and finance.

 Lily has been a community organizer recently active in a leadership capacity for Reno Nevada’s Black Lives Matter movement.